 ii. if the Floor Request message included a Track Info field, shall include the received Track Info field; and

+g. may send a Floor Queue Position Info message of the requesting floor participant to an authorized floor participant (e.g based on local policy if the authorized floor participant is a Dispatcher or Supervisor etc) if the received floor request message is queued as described in step e).
+The Floor Queue Position Info message:

+i. shall include the queue position and floor priority in the Queue Info field;

+ii. shall include the SSRC of the queued user in SSRC of queued floor participant field;

+iii. shall include the queued user information in Queued User ID field; and

+iv. may set the first bit in the subtype of the Floor Queue Position message to '1' (Acknowledgment is required) as described in subclause 8.2.2; and

 3. if allow media from both the current speaker(s) and from the participant now requesting floor is selected:

 a. shall send a Floor Granted message to the requesting floor participant.
 The Floor Granted message: